SciBorgo/Missing-data/paper/paper.md

 For clarity, we describe an example of missingness.
 An Australian Football data collector was taking lunch during the third quarter, so no data was recorded for this time period.
 This would be considered missing data.
 Compare this to the game being cancelled due to a pandemic.
 There is no missing data because there is no data to be observed.
-Similiarly, if a study screens out individuals who do not meet inclusion criteria, this is not a missing value, because there is no intent for these values to be observed or measured.
+Similarly, if a study screens out individuals who do not meet inclusion criteria, this is not a missing value, because there is no intent for these values to be observed or measured.

 Data does not go missing the same way every time.
 There are three broad categorisations describing why data can be missing: Missing Completely